Steve Hershey: Social issues

 In May 2015, following the 2015 Baltimore protests, Hershey and state senator Catherine Pugh visited neighborhoods damaged by fires and looting during the protests, which he says informed him of the challenges confronting the city and influenced how he responded to a package of bills aimed at improving Baltimore during the 2016 legislative session.

 During the 2016 legislative session, Hershey voted against a bill that would restore voting rights for felons on parole.
 In June 2020, he wrote a letter to the Maryland State Board of Elections following Maryland's June 2 primary election, which was conducted largely using mail-in ballots, to express concern about potential voter fraud if mail-in ballots were used in the general election.
 In 2021, Hershey supported legislation that would require signature verification for mail-in ballots.

 In 2021, Hershey voted for a bill to repeal "Maryland, My Maryland" as the official state song.

 During debate on the Abortion Care Access Act in 2022, Hershey introduced an amendment that would restrict the facilities that could provide abortion services; the amendment was rejected.
 In 2023, he criticized a bill creating a statewide referendum on codifying Roe v.
 Wade into the Constitution of Maryland, calling it "performative progressivism".

+In January 2026, Hershey opposed proposals to ban 287(g) program agreements and prohibit law enforcement from wearing face coverings while on duty in Maryland, saying that Maryland should "let the feds continue to do their job" with regard to immigration.
+During debate on a bill to ban 287(g) agreements in Maryland, he introduced an amendment that would've allowed local governments and sheriff's departments to continue to enter into the agreements, which was rejected in a 14–32 vote.